 Small lengths or particles of optical fiber material may pose a risk of irritation or injury, particularly when cleaving fibers during splicing or connectorizing operations.
 Personnel should be trained in glass particle hazards.
+The use of a lab coat or disposable apron is recommended when cutting or splicing fibers.
+Always wear safety glasses when performing work directly on optical fibers due to the hazards from glass particles.
 The use of protective guards or shields should be considered, especially during cleaving operations.
 Discarded pieces of fiber should be collected in a suitable container to avoid subsequent embedding in clothing or skin.
 If a container is not available the pieces should be wrapped in tape and placed in a plastic bag.